Find Downtown Manhattan Office Space for Rent

 Downtown Manhattan Neighborhood & History

-Rich with history, the narrow, twisting streets lead to many of New York City’s historical buildings and landmarks, such as Federal Hall, New York City Hall, Bowling Green, the Charging Bull, Wall Street, St. Paul’s Chapel, and Trinity Church.
-The newest — and tallest — landmark is One World Trade Center which opened in late 2014.
+Today, Lower Manhattan still contains many vestiges of its long, rich history.
+Lower Manhattan’s narrow, twisting streets lead to many of New York City’s historic buildings and landmarks, such as Federal Hall, New York City Hall (which is the oldest city hall in the nation), Bowling Green, the Charging Bull, Wall Street, St. Paul’s Chapel, and Trinity Church.
+The Woolworth Building, sometimes called the “Cathedral of Commerce,” is a 60-story building that at one point was the tallest building in the world.
+It used to house the headquarters for Woolworth department stores.
+The newest—and tallest—landmark in Lower Manhattan is One World Trade Center, which opened to the public in late 2014.

-Post-9/11 ushered in a residential resurgence.
-Many buildings once holding office space were converted to apartments, condos, retail shops, and restaurants, and the residential population has tripled since 2000.
-With these new additions, Lower Manhattan is shifting away from its 9-to-5 reputation and attracting more families and young professionals who are looking to both work and live in the area.
+Though Downtown Manhattan is still an important center for business, culture, and government, post-9/11 ushered in a residential resurgence.
+Many buildings once holding office space have been converted into apartments, condos, retail shops, and restaurants, and the residential population in the area has tripled since 2000.
+With these new additions, Lower Manhattan is shifting away from its 9-to-5 reputation and beginning to attract more families and young professionals who are looking to not only work in the area but also live and build a life there.